NishantBharali/Control-Design-of-a-Quadcopter/README.md

 # Quadcopter simulation in MATLAB/Simulink

-Main objective was to model and design the control system for the quadcopter in simulation.
+Main objective: To model and design the control system for the quadcopter in simulation.
-Auxiliary scripts help to obtain the parameters of a specific physical quadcopter.
+Auxiliary scripts aid in obtaining the parameters of a specific physical quadcopter.
-Regulation method for attitude is PD approach.
+Utilized PD approach for the regulation method.
-It is possible to use other control systems on the existing model.
+Possibility of implementing other type of systems or approaches are valid.

 ## Simulation example result
 In a simulation it is possible to adjust trajectory or attitude as desired.